Friday, July 21, 2023

 Fifth: roads are better and under construction.
 Difficult construction zones we passed through in 2021 are now smooth as glass.
 But more than the last three trips combined, we spent many miles in construction zones.
 On a 487-mile drive to Gettysburg, we encountered a 25-mile one-lane construction zone up and down the curvyAllegheny mountain roads.

-Sixth: America is BIG and beautiful, and--inspite of our divineness, it's people are still friendly.
+Sixth: America is BIG and beautiful, and--inspite of our divineness, its people are still friendly.
 I said this in the previous posts (linked below) but it is worth repeating.
 Although we completely missed the desert Southwest this time, the contrasts are what make it so beautiful and interesting.
 We loved watching the landscape transition behind the windshield within hours or days.

 Downtown Welcome, MN in the distance